amsalugetasew/10_Academy_AI_Mastery_kifiya_Week_4/README.md

 steps 4: Time Series Analysis which used to identify its seasonality effect over sales like holiday, opening week day, non-holiday effect steps 5: visulizig every analysis by chart

+There is developed Saved models under Model folder using algorithms Randome Forest and LSTM for time series sales data for predicting next sales data user can load the trained .pkl model files for prediction bu just using my Django code I created with a name of sales_prediction